 William Cabell Rives (1793-1868).
 A graduate of the College and William and Mary (1809), William Cabell Rives began his political career as a lawyer in Albemarle County.
 Following his service in the Virginia House of Delegates, 1817-1820, 1822-1823, he entered service on a national level.
 He was elected a Congressman to the Eighteenth and to the three succeeding Congresses and served from March 4, 1823 until his resignation in 1829 to accept a diplomatic post.
 In that year, President Andrew Jackson appointed him Minister to France, a position he held until September 1832.
 Upon his return to the United States, he was elected as a Jacksonian to the Senate to fill a vacancy caused by the resignation of Littleton W. Tazewell.
 After just over a year of service (December 10, 1832-February 22, 1834), he resigned rather than obey the Virginia General Assembly’s instructions to fight Jackson’s removal of funds from the Bank of the United States.
 When Sen. John Tyler resigned, Virginians again called on Rives to fill out the term, from March 4, 1836 to March 3, 1839.
 He successfully ran for reelection as a Whig, but only after almost two years of political wrangling in the Virginia General Assembly, and he took office on January 18, 1841, for the term beginning March 4, 1839 and concluding March 3, 1845.
 His experience as chairman of the Committee on Foreign Relations during this final tour in the Senate helped earn him reappointment as Minister to France from July 20, 1849 until May 1853.
 He again became involved during the sectional crisis and served first as a member of the 1861 Peace Conference and then as a member of the House of Representatives in the Confederate Congress.

 Thomas Stanhope Flournoy (1811-1883).
 The son of Ann Carrington Cabell and John James Flournoy, Thomas Stanhope Flournoy was a Whig in a Democratic area.
-Born in Prince Edward County and educated at Hampden Sidney, he practiced law in Halifax, Virginia from 1834.
+Born in Prince Edward County and educated at Hampden-Sydney, he practiced law in Halifax, Virginia.
 From 1847-1849, he served as a Whig in the Thirtieth Congress and was unsuccessful in two subsequent runs for reelection.
-Flournoy served meritoriously in the Civil War as colonel of the Sixth Virginia Cavalry.
-Afterwards, he switched to the Democratic Party, as did most Confederate veterans, but did not hold any major elective office.
+After serving in the Civil War, Flournoy switched to the Democratic Party, as did most Confederate veterans, but did not hold any major elective office.
 He did, in 1876 attend the Democratic National Convention as a delegate.
 He died at his home in Halifax County, Va., March 12, 1883.

 Edward Carrington Cabell (1816-1891).
 Edward Carrington Cabell was born and educated in Virginia, though he built his political career in Florida and passed his twilight years in Missouri.
 He was born in Richmond and attended school in both Lexington (Washington College and Reynolds’ Classical Academy) and Charlottesville (University of Virginia).
 He moved to a farm near Tallahassee in 1837 and served there as delegate to the Territorial convention to form a State constitution in 1838.
 He subsequently returned to Virginia and studied law, gaining admittance to the bar in 1840.
 He returned to Florida, which had by then gained its statehood, and served for several months in the Twenty-ninth Congress (October 6, 1845 to January 24, 1846).
 William H. Brockenbrough, who had contested the election, then succeeded him.
 Cabell returned as a Whig to the Thirtieth and to the two succeeding Congresses (March 4, 1847-March 3, 1853) before losing his bid for reelection.
 He never again served on the national level but was a member of the Missouri State Senate from 1878 until 1882.